-Calpe Insurance Company Limited ("Calpe") is a private limited company headquartered in Gibraltar which is a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC") (a reinsurance company domiciled in New York), whose ultimate parent is Alleghany Corporation ("Alleghany").
-Calpe was licensed by the Gibraltar Financial Services Commission to commence underwriting in November 2010, and provides the TransRe Group with a platform to write direct Insurance business in Europe.
-Calpe's primary focus to date has been writing UK motor business on a co-insurance basis and in support of MGAs.
-At the end of 2016 the company expanded the geographical footprint of its motor book and commenced writing motor business in the Republic of Ireland.
+Calpe is a private limited company headquartered in Gibraltar which is a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC"), a reinsurance company domiciled in New York, whose ultimate parent is Alleghany Corporation ("Alleghany").
+Calpe is licensed by the Gibraltar Financial Services Commission.
+It commenced underwriting in November 2010, and provides the TransRe Group with a platform to write direct Insurance business in Europe.
+Calpe's primary focus has been on writing United Kingdom ("UK") and the Republic of Ireland motor business on a co-insurance basis and in support of MGAs.